Nearly Human

 "THE WAITING GAME":

 Can you say pop?
-Bet Todd wrote this one in his sleep.
+Bet Ted wrote this one in his sleep.
 Of course, it's a zillion times better than I'll ever write awake!
 Did I once read that it was either written to be used on a soap opera, or that it debuted on a soap?
 The lyrics sound like a soap opera, but I may just be very confused.
-(And check the sound of the line, "But we live in different galaxies. " Sounds a little like Todd's theme to "Aliens In The Family")
+(And check the sound of the line, "But we live in different galaxies. " Sounds a little like Ted's theme to "Aliens In The Family")

 "PARALLEL LINES":

 Enough has already been written about this song's meaning to our personal experiences.
 Yeah, it strikes a chord with me too.
-It works as one of Todd's many emotional band-aids he has given us over the years.
-Personal feelings aside, this song ranks right up there with "Hello, It's Me", as one of Todd's most memorable songs.
-It could be subtitled, "Hey, you over there, hello, it's me, over here. ) I can see Todd playing this one in a lot of concerts well into his, and our, old age.
+It works as one of Ted's many emotional band-aids he has given us over the years.
+Personal feelings aside, this song ranks right up there with "Hello, It's Me", as one of Ted's most memorable songs.
+It could be subtitled, "Hey, you over there, hello, it's me, over here. ) I can see Ted playing this one in a lot of concerts well into his, and our, old age.
 (Wonder what the swing version will sound like?)
 And what a great line he ends this stanza with:

 "So I send you the gift of empathy